-There has been quite a bit of debate about SMB virtualization and what they want.
-However, no one has really looked into whether or not the SMB can afford virtualization.
-There is quite a bit of talk that says that the SMB wants everything for free, or that they will get immediate benefits from virtualization, but can they actually afford VMware, HyperV, XenServer, or KVM?
+There has been quite a bit of debate about SMB virtualization and what vendors think they need.
+However, no one has really looked into whether or not the SMB market can afford virtualization.
+There is quite a bit of noise that states that the SMB wants everything for free, or that they will receive immediate benefits from virtualization, but can they actually afford it?

 The use of VMware VMsafe enabled third party products introduces third party fastpath drivers into your hypervisor.
 What these drivers ultimately do is interact with the VMsafe fastpath API, but is that ALL they do?
 That is why we need some level of certification for VMsafe fast path drivers.
 We need to KNOW that they do not do anything wrong, bad, or unfortunate.